You just bought a jar of Delta-9 gummies. You want to have a relaxing Friday night, but you are faced with the classic edible dilemma:

 Should I take this right now before dinner, or wait until after I eat?

-The answer is not a simple “yes” or “no.” The contents of your stomach dictate exactly how your body processes THC.
-If you take a gummy on a completely empty stomach, you might feel strong effects in 30 minutes—or you might end up incredibly nauseous and dizzy.
+The answer is not a simple “yes” or “no.” The contents of your stomach decide how your body processes THC.
+If you take a gummy on an empty stomach, you might feel strong effects in 30 minutes—or you might end up feeling nauseous and dizzy.

 Taking Delta-9 Gummy on an Empty Stomach: What Happens?

-When you wake up first thing in the morning or haven’t eaten in 6 hours, your stomach is empty.
-Here is what happens when a gummy drops into an empty digestive tract.
+When you wake up first thing in the morning or haven’t eaten in 8 hours, your stomach is empty.
+Here is what happens when you take a gummy.

 The Result

-Without any heavy food blocking the path, the gummy dissolves instantly in your stomach acid and rushes straight to your liver.
+Without any food blocking the path, the gummy works fairly quickly and feels more profound.

-The Onset: Incredibly fast.
+The Onset: Fast.
 You will likely feel the first wave of psychoactive effects in 30 to 45 minutes.

-The Peak: The high will feel noticeably sharper and more intense, hitting you all at once.
+The Peak: The high will feel sharper and more intense, hitting you all at once.

-The Duration: Because it processed so quickly, the high will burn out faster, usually tapering off completely within 2 to 4 hours.
+The Duration: Because it is processed so quickly, the high will wear off faster, typically within 2 to 4 hours.

 The Hidden Danger: Edible Nausea

-This is the biggest risk.
 To make THC absorbable, brands bind it to carrier oils (like coconut or MCT oil).
-Taking a highly concentrated dose of carrier oil on a completely empty, highly acidic stomach is a recipe for severe gastric irritation.
+Taking a concentrated dose of carrier oil on an empty stomach can cause irritation, especially in people with sensitive stomachs.

 Who is this best for?

-High-Tolerance Veterans: Experienced users who want a rapid, powerful onset and aren’t prone to stomach irritation.
+Experienced Users: Especially those who are comfortable with THC and who aren’t prone to stomach irritation.

 Taking Delta-9 Gummy After a Meal: What Happens?

-You just ate a large dinner (like a burger, pasta, or steak) and immediately took a gummy for dessert.
+You just ate a large dinner and took a THC gummy.
 Here is how that food acts as a buffer.

 The Result

-Your stomach is currently working overtime to break down a massive amount of carbohydrates and proteins.
+Your stomach is currently working overtime to break down a massive amount of food.
 The gummy gets caught up in this heavy traffic jam of the digestive system.

-The Onset: Severely delayed.
-It will take 1.5 to 2.5 hours (or sometimes longer) for the THC to finally reach your liver.
+The Onset: Delayed.
+It will take 1 to 2 hours (or sometimes longer) for the THC to finally kick in.

-The Peak: Instead of hitting you all at once, the THC trickles into your bloodstream slowly.
-The high will feel incredibly gentle, smooth, and highly manageable.
+The Peak: Instead of hitting you all at once, the THC trickles in slowly.
+The buzz will feel gentle, smooth, and manageable.

 The Duration: Because of the slow release, the effects last a full 6 to 8 hours.